junewunder/gml-popl24/README.md

 The VM image has been tested on VirtualBox 7.0, but should be widely compatible.

+**Option 2:** Download the tarball located [here][tarball].
+Untar it using, e.g.

+    tar -xvf gml-popl24

+This will extract the artifact to a new directory called `gml-popl24`.
-**Option 2:** Build the source code yourself.
-Navigate to the `gml-popl24` directory and follow these steps:
+Navigate to this directory and follow these steps:

-DOWNLOAD instructions

 ### Necessary dependencies